 Greater Manchester (‘Devo Manc’)

-First announced in November 2014 on the basis of a mayor being elected (expected in May 2017), Greater Manchester has been offered the broadest devolution deal to date, including powers over transport, planning and housing as well as uniting 38 different organisations as part of health and social care devolution plans.
+First announced in November 2014 on the basis of a “Metro Mayor” being elected, Greater Manchester was offered the broadest devolution deal to date, including powers over transport, planning and housing as well as uniting 38 different organisations as part of health and social care devolution plans.
 The Greater Manchester footprint covers 2.8 million residents in a monocentric city region with a compact geography, and with a number of economic and clinical interdependencies and flows.

-Greater Manchester now controls long-term health and social care spending, ready for full devolution of a budget of around £6 billion in 2016/17.
+Greater Manchester now has full devolution of the health and care budget (of around £6 billion in 2016/17).